 During the spring and summer months most of us find ourselves more involved with outside activities for longer periods of time.
 When out in the sun for more than 15-30 minutes, it is very important that our skin is safely and effectively protected.
-Finding a truly non-toxic and safe sunscreen that offers adequate protection can be difficult.
+Finding a non-toxic and safe sunscreen that offers adequate protection is not always easy.
 The good news is that more and more non-toxic and safe sunscreens are hitting the market.
 Below are some things to consider when choosing a safe sunscreen for you and your loved ones.

 The Importance of Using a Safe Sunscreen